 The goal of a platform is to enable repeated interactions among users.
-And to enable interactions, a platform needs to make it possible for users to exchange value with each other.
+And to enable those interactions, a platform needs to make it possible for users to exchange value with each other.

-1. Identify the core value unit
+2. Identify the core value unit

-2. Build core interactions around the core value unit
+3. Build core interactions around the core value unit

-If you were building Facebook, for example, you would be concerned with how to create a constant flow of content among your feed and your friends’ feeds.
+Determine how to enable interactions among users so they can exchange value.
+If you were building Facebook, for example, you would be concerned with how to create a constant flow of content between a user’s feed and their friends’ feeds.
 If you were developing Etsy, you would be thinking about how to get creative people to sell their handmade products.